skiran2801/skiran2801/README.md

 - 👋 Hi, I’m sai Kiran
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently buiding things with AI
 - 💞️ I’m looking to collaborate on learning new things.
 - 📫 How to reach me : @saikira86814070(twitter)
 - 😄 Pronouns: he/him